Our outcomes

 of respondents rated the Raise Program Counsellors as 5 stars!

-86% of parents that provided feedback said they saw some difference in their child as result of the program.
+80% of parents that provided feedback said they saw an improvement in their child as result of the program.